mikeizbicki/typeparams/README.md

 The green line uses vectors provided in the `Data.Params.Vector.Unboxed` module of type `Vector Automatic (Vector Automatic Float)`; and the red line uses standard vectors from the `vector` package of type `Data.Vector.Vector (Data.Vector.Unboxed.Vector Float)`.
 In both cases, the number of dimensions of the data points was 400.

 Switching to unboxed unboxed vectors yields a nice performance boost of about 25%.
 The best part is that we barely have to change existing code at all.
-The only difference between the interface for a boxed unboxed vector and an unboxed unboxed vector is the initial construction.
+The only difference between the interface for a boxed unboxed vector and an unboxed unboxed vector is the initial construction.  **If you have code that creates boxed unboxed vectors, you should get a similar performance gain switching over to this library.**

 ###Lebesgue or not to beg, that is the supercompilation